Charles E W Bean, Diaries, AWM38 3DRL 606/48/1 - June - July 1916 - Part 7

 diffy.
 Things simply have to

-be thrown way.
+be their own way.
 The men are

 also a bit soft after trench